-Spring Rider Refresher Days are for recent graduates of our Basic Rider Training program who want to reacquaint themselves with their motorcycle in a controlled and safe environment.
+The 2019 Spring Rider Refresher is for recent graduates of our Basic Rider Training program who want to reacquaint themselves with their motorcycle in a controlled and safe environment.
 Our trained instructors will be available to work closely with riders on their own motorcycles to refresh and refine the skills learned in the Basic Rider Training.

 Registration must be submitted at least 10 days prior to the event.

-- Open to 2017 graduates of the Saskatchewan Safety Council’s Basic Rider Training.
+- Open to graduates of the 2017 and 2018 Saskatchewan Safety Council’s Basic Rider Training program.

 - On the streets of The Global Transportation Hub.